 Olympics and Paralympics

-The difference between Long and Ledecky is that Long is crippled, disabled, living with a handicap.
-However you say it, Long is missing both of her lower legs.
-She is a paralympian, competing in the Paralympics held several weeks after the Olympics.
+The difference between Long and Ledecky is that Long is missing both of her lower legs.
+She is a Paralympian, competing in the Paralympics held several weeks after the Olympics.

 I was a teenager in the USA at the time that people-first speech proliferated.
 I later worked under the guidelines of the American with Disabilities Act (ADA) in museums and schools.
 So I shudder each time I hear someone in German refer to Jessica Long as “eine Behinderte” – literally, “a disabled”.

 Germans often convert adjectives into nouns, a convenient shorthand for an otherwise verbose language.
 This mechanism is in stark contrast to people-first speech.
 It not only puts the qualifier before the noun, it uses the qualifier as the noun.
 The same is true in German for entire groups of people, so “die Behinderten” means “the disabled”.